rozatabassum/DUEventmaster/README.md

 # DUEventmaster
-A event management system for DU
+An event management system for DU